About the project

 What does the future hold?

 We believe the project has a bright future, with the aim of learning more about not only Stonechats but Woodlark, Tree Pipits and Nightjars.
 The hope is to continue the nest monitoring and colour ringing and build up a more comprehensive picture of how birds use the site, and feed this data into national datasets.
-The ongoing monitoring will also provide training for the NNRG on ringing and monitoring heathland species and our survey workers are gaining valuable insights into the fieldwork skills necessary to find the nests of these challenging species.
+The ongoing monitoring will also provide survey workers with valuable insights into the fieldwork skills necessary to find the nests of these challenging species.

 Also, a detailed analysis of the data will allow us to assess the success of the heathland breeding birds on Dersingham Bog and determine what management provisions we may need to provide to improve nesting success in the future.